hniksic/rust-subprocess/README.md

 ```

 `join()` starts the command and waits for it to finish, returning the exit
-status. `checked()` ensures error is returned for non-zero exit status.
+status. `checked()` ensures an error is returned for non-zero exit status.

 To prevent quoting issues and shell injection attacks, `subprocess` doesn't spawn a shell
 unless explicitly requested.
 To execute a command through the OS shell, use